PSI Learning Disability Special Interest Group Committee

 Through conferences, workshops and seminars, many international experts have been brought to Ireland to share their research findings and challenge the profession to take a leading role in influencing the delivery of services to people with learning disabilities and their families.

-The group has provided and continues to provide a means of support on ethical and service issues and plays a leading role in advocating for better lives for children and adults with developmental disabilities whether in education, residential services or the work place.
+The SIG has provided and continues to provide a means of support on ethical and service issues and plays a leading role in advocating for better lives for children and adults with developmental disabilities whether in education, residential services or the work place.

 Through this dynamic, the learning disability special interest group have produced a number of significant position papers and policy documents.